 - Check and/or file details with fraud prevention agencies and databases and if we are given false or inaccurate information and we identify fraud, we will record this.

-- Help make decisions about the provision and administration of insurance, credit and related services for you and members of your household,
+- Help make decisions about the provision and administration of insurance, credit and related services for you and members of your household.

-- Trace debtors or beneficiaries, recover debt, prevent fraud, and to manage your insurance policies,
+- Trace debtors or beneficiaries, recover debt, prevent fraud, and to manage your insurance policies.

 - Check your identity to prevent money laundering, unless you provide us with other satisfactory proof of identity.